QryptInc/qrypt-security-quickstarts-cpp/README.md

 1. `cmake --build build`
 1. `./qrypt --help`

+If googletest is installed on your system, you may add `-DBUILD_TESTS=ON` to your cmake command to enable an automated validation suite which can be run with `./qrypt test`

 ## Multi-device demonstration using Docker-Compose
 The `compose` subdirectory contains a docker-compose.yml and sample scripts for simulating true distributed keygen on two separate systems.